JupiterOne-Archives/docs-old/docs/parameters.md

 ## Referencing Parameters

 Parameters can be referenced in [rules' configurations](./schemas/alert-rule.md) or any [query expression](./jupiterone-query-language.md), though the syntax is slightly different.
 Inside of queries, the dollar-sign-bracket syntax can be used to reference objects; the `param` object is a special member, which when invoked, will fetch from the parameter-storing service to retrieve values.
 In the case of both rules and queries, references to parameters which don't exist will cause errors and abandon execution.

+## Secret Parameters

+Any parameters set with `isSecret` to be `true` are considered write-only and not readable from the API; only evaluations of the query will access these parameters' values.
+This is to allow the storage of sensitive parameters like API keys which the users of JupiterOne should not be able to themselves see.

+By design, a parameter which has had `isSecret` set to true cannot be updated to `isSecret: false` without also changing the value in the same request.